 In Search of Courage – Transcending the Politics of Fear

-This is certainly my least preferred time of the year.
-Election time, USA.
+This is undoubtedly my least preferred time of the year: election time, USA.
 With young kids vying for my attention, I do not watch that plenty of TV nowadays.
 But after I do take pleasure in an episode of Grey’s Anatomy, a couple of minutes of CNN or an Ohio State soccer recreation, there is not anything worse than an in-your-face political industrial threatening the cease of civilization as we are aware of it, if you vote for candidate X (who is jogging for County Commissioner).
 You understand what I’m talking about approximately.
-The eerie music, the newspaper snapshots with the headlines “terrorism” or “scandal”, and the darkish, grainy photographs wherein the candidate’s expression seems like she or he turned into stuck on movie shoplifting a Snickers bar from the nearby BP Mini-Mart.
-What annoys me the maximum about those classified ads (if you could even name them that) is that most of them very intentionally attempt to evoke an experience of worry or anger.
+The eerie music, the newspaper snapshots with the headlines “terrorism” or “scandal”, and the darkish, grainy photographs wherein the candidate’s expression seems like they turned into stuck on movie shoplifting a Snickers bar from the nearby BP Mini-Mart.
+What annoys me the most about those classified ads (if you could even name them) is that most of them intentionally attempt to evoke an experience of worry or anger.

 Over the years, I’ve learned (now and again the hard way) that fear and anger are the absolute worst locations from which to make selections.
 Whether they dealt with finances, relationships, career movements, or even being concerned for my kids, the biggest mistakes I’ve ever made were dedicated after turning dissatisfied or afraid.
 Last fall, as an instance, I moved a reasonably massive chunk of 401k money into a hazardous mutual fund segment.
 I had researched the fund, and its holdings, cautiously evaluated its overall historical performance, and then made my flow.
 Things were wonderful…For a month.
 And then, at some point, all of a sudden, some information on the state of the financial system despatched the fund fee tumbling over a three-day duration.
 What did a 22% gain become now best four%?